 NOTE: Current or very recent employees are not eligible to participate with you as an intern under the Program unless they have been working for the Host Employer less than six (6) weeks leading up to successful completion of their eligibility check.
 The Program is designed to enable many different individuals to participate in gaining clean energy work experience at Host Employers and is not designed to provide continuous support to full or part-time employees at a host company across multiple sessions.
-Please see Question #8 for details.

-10. What are the eligibility requirements for prospective interns?
+9. What are the eligibility requirements for prospective interns?